Greater Manchester Music Review

 Greater Manchester musicians and those that work in the industry were asked to have their say on the city-region’s music scene as part the major music review.

 Musicians who live, work or play in Greater Manchester and people working within the music industry submitted their recommendations to help shape and enhance music in the city-region.
-The consultation that closed on the 28th September will feed into the wider review led by UK Music.
+The consultation (link opens in a new tab) that closed on the 28th September will feed into the wider review led by UK Music.

 Watch the video below to see what it means for our city-region: